Charlestown, County Mayo: Transport

 Trains ran through Charlestown from 1895 to 1963.
 The village had a station on the GS&W line from Claremorris to Collooney, part of the Western Railway Corridor.
 Charlestown station opened on 1 October 1895, closed for passenger traffic on 17 June 1963, and finally closed altogether on 3 November 1975.
 But if the Western Rail Corridor reopens from Galway onto Sligo the train service could be restored in future.

 Knock Airport is 5.6 miles southwest of Charlestown.

 People

 Charlestown was the home town of Irish Times and Western People journalist John Healy, who wrote a series of articles about the town which were later turned into a book, No One Shouted Stop.
 The owner of the Freeman's Journal, Irish Senator Martin FitzGerald, was born on Main Street, Charlestown.
 Michael O'Doherty, Archbishop of Manila, was born in Charlestown.
+The Gallagher brothers from Oasis usually spent their summers in Charlestown with their grandparents.

-Charlestown is also the hometown of Michael Ryan, Executive Director of the WHO Health Emergencies Programme, which is tasked with the international containment and treatment of COVID-19.
+Charlestown is also the hometown of Michael Ryan, executive director of the WHO Health Emergencies Programme, which is tasked with the international containment and treatment of COVID-19.